- Code LING2013

 - Course subject Linguistics

-- Areas of interest Asian Languages, European Languages, Linguistics and Applied Linguistics, Communications, Latin American Languages
+- Areas of interest Asian Languages, European Languages, Linguistics and Applied Linguistics, Latin American Languages, Linguistics

 This course focuses on the theory and practice of language teaching.
 Students investigate key areas of linguistic and applied linguistic theory pertinent to language learning and teaching, and how these theoretical approaches can be applied in classroom practice.
 Students will explore techniques and methods of language teaching as well as how instruction is carried out in a range of teaching contexts, from classroom instruction to online language learning.
 Students gain insight on language learners, including their learning styles and strategies.
 They are encouraged to reflect critically on their own learning experiences and apply the course content to any prior teaching experience they may have.
 The course will equip students with the capacity for an informed, reflective and context-sensitive approach to language teaching.

-- Investigate a range of language teaching techniques and principles
+- understand and identify a range of language teaching approaches, principles and techniques;

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.